ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 ### Progress and exception handling

-The output of a command line program only consists of a exit code (indicating if the execution was succcessful or not) and two text streams which the program prints to the screen.
+The output of a command line program only consists of a exit code (indicating if the execution was successful or not) and two text streams which the program prints to the screen.
 When invoked from R, we can capture these text streams, which results in two large strings, in addition to the exit code.

 Hence, there is no return object, or exception handling if a problem appears in program that we called.
-This means that if we wrap a command line program in R and an error appears, the only thing we can do is to show the output text from the program to the user; we cannot programatically handle errors.
+This means that if we wrap a command line program in R and an error appears, the only thing we can do is to show the output text from the program to the user; we cannot programmatically handle errors.

 Because we have no shared memory, there is also no good way for R to inspect or control the command line program while it is running.
 From the R point of view, the external program is just a black box.